 The German style of chef's knife is thick and heavy, with the edge curve (belly) beginning somewhere behind the midpoint of the blade length.
 These knives are for heavier tasks and they're built tough.

 French chefs knives are somewhat lighter and thinner, with the belly beginning well forward of the midpoint of blade length.
 This style of knife was so common in French restaurant kitchens that the entire style is often just called a French Knife or Kitchen Knife.

-Japanese knives are thinner that their European brethren, and have slightly different profiles and completely different names.
+Japanese knives are thinner than their European brethren and have slightly different profiles and names.
 Two styles might come to mind when comparing to chef's knives, though.
 The Gyuto is similar in length, not so tall, with only a slight belly toward the tip.
 The Santoku has a gentle curve to the entire length of the blade, much like a chair rocker.
 Typical of Japanese kitchen knives are the non-stainless carbon steel chefs knives with very high hardness, 63-65HRc.

 The great and world renowned bladesmith Devin Thomas says this on AEB-L: